NWLL Baseball Division Guide for Parents

 Challenger Division | 5–16 | Adaptive and inclusive baseball for players with intellectual or physical challenges.
 Emphasizes fun, teamwork, and participation at any experience level. |

-NOTE: Little League International All-Star age rules are based on a player's "league age," which is determined by a specific age cutoff date for baseball (August 31).
-Local leagues form separate All-Star teams for different age groups, such as 8-10, 9-11, or 10-12 for the Major Division, with specific age brackets depending on the local league's structure and the division of play.
-Players are also required to meet residency or school attendance requirements within the local league's boundaries to be eligible for All-Star selection.
+NOTE: Players' eligibility to play on a summer tournament team is determined by "league age."
+Northwest Washington Little League forms separate tournament teams for different age groups, such as under 8 (U8), under 10 (U10), under 11 (U11), or under 12 (U12), with specific age brackets depending on the local league's structure.
 A player playing below the typical age range will not be eligible for All-Star selection or play if they do not meet Little League International’s age eligibility requirements.